 As you can imagine, some distracted driving situations are much easier to prove than others.
 In an instance where a driver is behind you and is daydreaming before rear-ending you, you will not have physical proof that they were not paying attention like you would if you saw them texting.
 That said, there are many instances where a driver who causes an accident will simply admit that they were distracted, or the circumstances surrounding the collision may make it obvious that they were just not paying attention.

 Regardless of what information we gather to prove that this was an accident caused by distracted driving, we will work directly with the responsible driver’s insurance company in order to make our case and get you the money you deserve.
 Once we are able to establish that it was their client’s fault, we will be able to use this as leverage during negotiations.

 The insurance company will make an initial offer that we can expect to be significantly less than the amount that we have calculated on our own.
 This is to be expected and is simply the start of a period of negotiations.
 We will work through these negotiations as aggressively as possible, and will only move forward with litigation if we are unable to reach an agreement that makes sense for us.
 As our client, you will have as much opportunity as you would like to understand what is going on in the process and have a role in many of the decisions that we make as we go through negotiations and ultimately to the Texas courts.

 The most important step to take in this process is the first step of finding the right personal injury attorney to help you.
 Contact us now to schedule an initial consultation, so that we can speak directly about the situation that you are in, and get an understanding of how we can work together to get you what you need and deserve.
-Don’t let the stress of this situation pile up on you—partner with us now, and we can help you move forward as smoothly as possible.
+Don’t let the stress of this situation pile up on you—partner with our Houston or Austin Car Accident Lawyer now, and we can help you move forward as smoothly as possible.